-The ARC provides outcomes of assessment to ONI and DEFENCE - NSSTC.
+The ARC provides outcomes of assessment to ONI and NSSTC.

 The SAC will provide a shortlist of meritorious grants to the ARC, and the proposed level of funding for each shortlisted grant.
-The ARC will provide advice to the ONI and to the Defence-NSSTC on the eligible and shortlisted applications, and the proposed level of funding for each shortlisted grant.
+The ARC will provide advice to ONI and to NSSTC on the eligible and shortlisted applications, and the proposed level of funding for each shortlisted application.
 The ARC may seek advice on security or other matters from Commonwealth agencies.
-The ARC may provide any advice on national security issues to the ONI and to the Defence - NSSTC.
+The ARC may provide any advice on national security issues to the ONI and to the NSSTC.